The Institute for Performance

 Radically Democratizing Access to Arts Learning

 Feedback: The Institute for Performance is a collection of virtual arts courses created by and for the Triangle-area community.
-Applications for the next Feedback course, Audience Advocates featuring groundbreaking multilingual vocalist, composer, producer, instrumentalist, and dancer Jen Shyu, will be available here beginning on August 31, 2021.
+Applications for the next Feedback course, Audience Advocates featuring groundbreaking multilingual vocalist, composer, producer, instrumentalist, and dancer Jen Shyu, are open until Wednesday, September 29.

 About Audience Advocates

 Audience Advocates is a new online conversation forum for Triangle-area residents interested in contributing to the development of works by CPA artists, scheduled for upcoming CPA seasons.
 This small, virtual class will meet twice per week via zoom to interact with and discuss various parts of these artist’s works-in-progress, provide valuable feedback, and get a rare glimpse into the behind-the-scenes work of performing artists.